harness/developer-hub/docs/continuous-delivery/cd-dashboards/view-deployments-current-gen-dashboard.md

 :::

-The **FirstGen Generation** custom dashboards in Harness NextGen display information for your Harness FirstGen deployments.
+The **FirstGen** custom dashboards in Harness NextGen display information for your Harness FirstGen deployments.
 See [Harness FirstGen vs Harness NextGen](../../getting-started/harness-first-gen-vs-harness-next-gen.md).

 Dashboards help you model and analyze business metrics and operational data.
 You can use this data to make data-driven business decisions.
 Using charts, data tables, and filters, Dashboards help you get the most useful deployments data.

 Harness provides pre-loaded **By Harness** (pre-defined) and **Custom** (user-defined) Dashboards to visualize deployments data across your Applications, Services, and Environment.
-Using the **Deployments (Current Generation) Dashboard** you can:
+Using the **Deployments (FirstGen) Dashboard** you can:

 * Discover new analytical insights into your deployment frequency by Application and Pipeline
 * Track deployment status across different zones and time range in a logical and structured manner